Plants Respond to Attacks by Pathogens and Herbivores

 • Converted to salicylic acid in distant tissues

-• Provides protection for several days against a broad range of pathogens
+• Provides long-term protection against diverse pathogens

 Defense Against Herbivores